 Spread the Word

-Now that your students know that leaving animals off their plates is necessary if we’re to combat the worst effects of climate change, encourage them to spread the word.
+Now that your students know that leaving animals off their plates is vital if we’re to combat the worst effects of climate change, encourage them to spread the word.
 Greta said in an interview that she got some of her family members to go vegan by informing them that their refusal to make the easy switch was stealing her generation’s future.

 You can have your students learn more about important issues that have an impact on the climate crisis, like veganism and speciesism, by checking out this lesson about well-known animal advocate Joaquin Phoenix: